 Prospero is ready to confront his enemies.
 When Ariel reports their misery, Prospero decides to forgive them after all, but not before calling on his supernatural allies one last time.
 He promises them that he will break his staff and drown his book in return for their help in restoring the men to their sanity.

 Summoned to a magic circle and confronted by Prospero, now dressed again as the Duke of Milan, his enemies surrender.
 Prospero is restored to his Dukedom and Alonso reunites with his son.
-Caliban is forgiven, now that he has seen how wrong he was to trust two such fools as Stephano and Trinculo.
+Caliban is forgiven, now that he has seen how wrong he was to trust two such fools as Stephano and Trinculo and Prospero has achieved his aim of regaining his Dukedom.
+The island is returned back to Caliban, and it’s his, just as it was before Prospero settled and forcefully took command over it.
 Prospero promises everyone a safe journey home (on the ship which has been restored) and finally parts with Ariel.